JSideris/sinc/README.md

  - An option to enable revision history.
  - Track chanegs / diffs.
  - File statistics & information.
- - A mobile version of the web server so that you can remotely access files on your cellphone without a lot of BS.
+ - A mobile version of the web server so that you can remotely access files on your cellphone without a lot of shenanigans.
  - Possibly other cloud-like features like remote-control (e.g. playing music remotely, controlling your Android TV box from your cellphone, etc).

 You can help me reach these goals by donating money towards this project.
 Even a small contribution will allow me to shift time and resources into this project to accelerate the timeline.